sabbelasichon/typo3-rector/docs/examples_in_action.md

 }
 ```

-So we guess, everyone knows that TYPO3 switched to Doctrine Annotations on one hand, and you should better use either
+TYPO3 switched to Doctrine Annotations and you should better use either constructor injection or setter injection.
-constructor injection or setter injection.
 Again, if you have only one class, this change is not a problem.
 But most of the time you have hundreds of them, and you have to remember what to do.
 This is cumbersome and error-prone.
 So let's run Rector for us with the `InjectAnnotationRector` and you get this: